When you apply for a loan or a credit card, the cost of borrowing over time is expressed as the annual percentage rate or APR.

 Many credit card issuers give cardholders a grace period during which interest is not charged on purchases if the statement balance is paid in full by the due date each month.

-If you'd rather avoid interest charges on purchases, then consider consistently making these payments.
+If you'd rather avoid interest charges on purchases, then consider consistently paying the statement balance in full.
 However, it’s important to note that APR is typically applied immediately to other transactions, such as cash advances or balance transfers.

-While Annual Percentage Yield (APY) and APR both refer to interest-based calculations, they differ in the products they’re typically applied to, as well as what calculations they include.
+While annual percentage yield (APY) and APR both refer to interest-based calculations, they differ in the products they’re typically applied to, as well as who receives the interest and what calculations they include.

 APY